Background and activities

 Professor of Neurology, head of Norwegian National Headache Centre, director of the charitable organisation Lifting The Burden with official relation with WHO

-Lars Jacob Stovner has been professor of Neurology at the Norwegian University of Science and Technology (NTNU) since 1995, leader of the Norwegian Headache Society from 1996-1999, head of the department of Neurology at Trondheim University Hospital from 1999-2001, head of the Norwegian National Headache Centre from its was established in 2000, deputy leader of the Department of Neuroscience at NTNU 2007-2009, and leader of the department from 2009.
+Lars Jacob Stovner has been professor of Neurology at the Norwegian University of Science and Technology (NTNU) since 1995, leader of the Norwegian Headache Society from 1996-1999, head of the department of Neurology at Trondheim University Hospital from 1999-2001, head of the Norwegian National Headache Centre from its was established in 2000, deputy leader of the Department of Neuroscience at NTNU 2007-2009, and leader of the department from 2009 till 2016.
 He has been a director of the charitable non-governmental organization “Lifting The Burden” which has official relations to the World Health Organisation.
-He is co-editor of The Journal of Headache and Pain, which is the official journal of the European Headache Federation.
+From 2007 till 2014 he was co-editor of The Journal of Headache and Pain , which is the official journal of the European Headache Federation.

 Stovner studied medicine at the University of Oslo, and took his Ph.D. at NTNU in 1993 (The Chiari Type I malformation).

 Stovner started his research on headache under his predecessor professor Ottar Sjaastad.
 Based on Sjaastad’s reputation as researcher and headache doctor, and aided by the patient organization, Stovner managed to establish the Norwegian National Headache Centre in Trondheim, and he has been the leader of the centre since its establishment.

 His group has performed several studies on the treatment of migraine, cluster headache and cervicogenic headache, both medicines and surgical approaches.
 In particular, the group has developed an AII blocker, candesartan, and lisinopril, an ACE inhibitor, as useful migraine prophylactics.